ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/index.md

 [[only-react]]
 | ## Floating Filters
 |
-| It is possible to provide a React floating filter for ag-Grid to use if you are are using the React version of ag-Grid.
+| It is possible to provide a React floating filter for AG Grid to use if you are are using the React version of AG Grid.
 | See [registering framework components](../components/#registering-framework-components) for how to register
 | framework components.
 |